 You gotta fly to play

 Not just pop up, bang-bang, to make your way

 Summer solstice made the sun touch godforesaken black spots it may only reach once a year.
 After trying some moves I rested and I went up.
 I lit the fire.
 With every move the crew down heared grunting as if papabear every time stepped into another room to discover rascality by Goldilocks.

 Only in the middle of the second part I could allow myself a blitz pseudo-rest from far moves and weird body positions on undeep bidoigts.
 I went on for more terrible moves, upwards to the dropknee.
 A whole chunck of memory misses but somehow I even got onwards and moments or eternities later I put a draw in the chain and almost couldn't clip it from disbelief.

 In 1668 Rennequin Sualem built a hydraulic machine on the Hoyoux to pump up water for a fountain of more than 50 meter high.
 This prototype was a test for the later Machine de Marly on the Seine that had to pump up more water to the fountains of Versailles than the whole of Paris could consume for a living.
-The efforts of decadence in vain, not the Hoyoux or Seine held the record of being pumped at that moment.
+The historic efforts of decadence in vain, not the Hoyoux or Seine any longer held the record of being pumped at that moment.
 I did.

 The fireflies drifted into the early night.